lee-lindley/app_read_xlsx/README.md

 # app_read_xlsx - An Oracle Object Type and Package for reading an XLSX worksheet

-Anton Scheffer's *as_read_xlsx* is the goto tool for reading an Excel spreadsheet in PL/SQL.
+Anton Scheffer's *as_read_xlsx* is the go-to tool for reading an Excel spreadsheet in PL/SQL.
 *app_read_xlsx* extends *as_read_xlsx* providing a SQL
 statement that presents the spreadsheet data as **ANYDATA** values with SQL column names matching the column headers from the first row.